 We felt it prudent to share some of the resources we’ve come to lean on both in our walks with God and our pursuits in understanding film as a medium for discerning and interpreting culture.
 Hopefully, these resources will help in the refinement of a Biblical filter in how we not only consume film, but also in how we spend our time each passing day.

 Desiring God, founded by John Piper, boasts a whopping 12,000+ free resources in the hope of reaching and teaching others the true joy of Christ Jesus around the world.
-They provide articles, videos, books, and podcasts discussing topics ranging from the Sovereignty of God to Understanding Gender Roles in a Marriage.
+They provide articles, videos, books, and podcasts discussing topics ranging from the Sovereignty of God to What our Entertainment Habits Reveal About Ourselves.

 Succeeded by the late Dr. R.C.
 Sproul, Ligonier Ministries, continues to prosper by the glory of God in their pursuit of providing healthy, comprehensive resources for the growing Christian.
 With over 40 years of articles, devotionals, sermons, and podcasts, Ligonier Ministries borders on an endless supply of helpful study for anyone interested in pursuing a relationship with God the Father.